Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```

 After the root prompt displays, run the following commands to run the design:

 ```
 cd /mnt/
 ./lenet_aie_xrt.elf a.xclbin
 ```

-The `lenet_aie_xrt.elf` should execute, and after a few minutes, you should see the output with *TEST PASSED* on the console.
+The `lenet_aie_xrt.elf` executes, and after a few minutes, the output with *TEST PASSED* displays on the console.
 When this displays, run the following keyboard command to exit the QEMU instance:

 ```
 #To exit QEMU Simulation